Showing posts with label Kavanagh. Show all posts

 They tried to suppress dissent by limiting public testimony to four speakers.

 ...Rep Alexander Kolodin, sponsor of HB2785 and an attorney, like to hear himself talk.
 One of the things that he said that he wasn't involved with litigation related to signature verification in Yavapai County.
 That seemed to be a really specific denial, so I did a little research.
-Turn out, that was true in a lawyer's sort of way.
+Turns out, that was true in a lawyer's sort of way.
 Is there another case he's involved with?
 Yup, in Mohave County.

 He (and others) stated that they've been working on this for months.
 So they sat on this until the situation became urgent and think that they can force their propaganda on the rest of the people of Arizona.